 What organization or company – aside from the one you work at – do you really admire in terms of safety and health?

 Southern California Edison has an incredibly robust safety program.
-They hold their contractors to the same standard as their full-time employees through regular site audits and safety program reviews.
+They hold their contractors to the same standard as their full-time employees through regular site safety audits and safety program reviews.
 When an incident or near miss occurs, SCE staff quickly investigate and send a root cause analysis so that employees and contractors can apply lessons learned to prevent future similar incidents from occurring.